BNN-UPC/datanetAPI/README.md

 for i in range(n):
     sample = next(it)
 ````
+The DatanetAPI object also provides the following methods:
+* reader.get_available_files(): Return a list of all the dataset files located in the <pathToDataset> directory which is specified in the initialization of the object and its subdirectories.
+Each element of the list is a tuple containing the path of the file and the file itself.
+* reader.set_files_to_process(tuple_list): Specify a sublist of files to be processed by the iterator.
+The files should be a subset of the files obtained with get_available_files().
+This function should always be used before creating the iterator.

 The next section describes in detail all the information that a sample object contains and some methods to extract it.